 Now that you know how much plastic you accumulate, it might be a good time to switch to Earth-friendly alternatives.
 The eco-movement of recycling in Singapore has us mighty excited – zero-waste grocery stores like Unpackt encourage you to bring your own containers.
 Plus, ethical concept stores like The Social Space offer refill stations for cleaning products.

 2. Get rid of glass bottles and cans

 Almost all kinds of glass bottles and metal can be saved up and left in the blue recycling bin.
-Just make sure to give ’em a good wash before.
+Just make sure to give ’em a good wash.
 From kaya jam jars to tuna tins, they’re all recyclable.
-Ceramics (teacups, mugs), mirrors and windows should be disposed of in regular green bins in your complex.
+Ceramics (like teacups and mugs), mirrors and windows should be disposed of in regular green bins in your complex.
 And light bulbs?
 They’re e-waste.
 They don’t belong in the blue recycling bins.
 Oh, and if your beauty regime is turning wastefully ugly, sort it out with plastic-free beauty swaps.

 3. What to do with appliances, e-waste and batteries